Computer Technology - Associate of Applied Science

 A Suggested Plan of Study

-This roadmap assumes student placement in ENGL 1110G Composition I The contents and order of this roadmap may vary depending on initial student placement in mathematics and english.
+This roadmap assumes student placement in ENGL 1110G Composition I and MATH 1220G College Algebra.
+The contents and order of this roadmap may vary depending on initial student placement in mathematics and English.
 It is only a suggested plan of study for students and is not intended as a contract.
 Course availability may vary from fall to spring semester and may be subject to modification or change.

 Plan of Study Grid